 A diversion co-ordinator will interview you before the diversion hearing.
 They may talk through some things that you may be asked to do if you are on the diversion program.

-When you go into the courtroom for the hearing, the magistrate or reads the .
+When you go into the courtroom for the hearing, the magistrate or registrar reads the statement of alleged facts.
 Usually they will decide whether to grant you a diversion ‘on the papers’.
 This means that you will not need to be there while they read the paperwork.

 The magistrate also reads any supporting materials such as:

 - receipts showing you have paid for any damage you caused

 - reports from doctors or counsellors you have seen

 - certificates or awards that show how well you have done at work, at school or in a sports or recreation activity

 - character references from your employer, family or people who know you well.

 If the magistrate agrees to grant you diversion, they will tell you the conditions of your diversion program.

 If they decide not to grant diversion, you may get a chance to talk to them directly in a hearing.
 If you have a lawyer, they may be able to talk for you.